 The LCMC staff is available to conduct several different workshops throughout the year.
-Check out our Calendar of Events to find one near you, or contact Mark, Dan, or Perry to schedule a workshop in your area!
+Check out our Calendar of Events to find one near you, or contact the appropriate person to schedule a workshop in your area!
 (Bios and contact info for the staff members listed here can be found on our Staff Page.)

 Call Committee Workshops

 Perry Fruhling, our Coordinator for Pastoral Ministry, is accepting invitations to conduct an eight-hour workshop to train Call Committee Coaches - an initiative to equip volunteers, both lay and clergy, around the country - to help resource and encourage congregational call committees if and when they seek additional support.
 Workshops may be scheduled in person or online via Zoom.